-How Do I Prove I Was Wrongfully Terminated for Filing a PA Workers’ Compensation Claim?
+How Do I Prove I Was Wrongfully Terminated for Filing a Workers’ Compensation Claim?

-Pennsylvania employers understand state law.
+Wilkes-Barre employers understand state law.
 Many employers also have an attorney or attorneys who will fight to protect them.
-They already know they are not legally allowed to fire injured workers for reporting a workplace injury or fire or punish a worker who has filed a workers comp claim.
+They already know they are not legally allowed to fire injured workers for reporting a workplace injury or fire or punish a worker who has filed a workers’ comp claim.

 Your employer may attempt to make your termination appear that it was not in retaliation for your workers’ compensation claim or injury or illness.
 They might try to claim they were unsatisfied with your work performance or that they were planning layoffs unrelated to your injury or claim.

-You will need an experienced PA workers’ compensation attorney to help you prove that you lost your job as a direct result of your injury or claim for workers’ compensation benefits.
+You will need an experienced Wilkes-Barre workers’ compensation attorney to help you prove that you lost your job as a direct result of your injury or claim for workers’ compensation benefits.

 Your workers’ comp lawyer will help gather your annual reviews, and history at your job and collect other crucial data and evidence to help prove your claim.

-Signs your employer might be planning to fire you unlawfully after your work injury includes:
+Signs your employer might be planning to fire you unlawfully after your work injury include:

 - Changing your shift for one they know you cannot work